clalancette/pycdlib/docs/README.md

 iso.add_fp(StringIO.StringIO(bootstr), len(bootstr), '/BOOT.;1')
 ```

 Add a file called /BOOT.;1 to the ISO.
 This is the file that contains the data to be used to boot the ISO when placed into a computer.
 The name of the file can be anything (and can even be nested in directories), but the contents have to be very specific.
-Getting the appropriate data into the boot file is beyond the scope of this tutorial; see [isolinux](http://www.syslinux.org/wiki/index.php?title=ISOLINUX) for one way of getting the appropirate data.
+Getting the appropriate data into the boot file is beyond the scope of this tutorial; see [isolinux](http://www.syslinux.org/wiki/index.php?title=ISOLINUX) for one way of getting the appropriate data.
 Suffice it to say that the example code that we are using above will not actually boot, but is good enough to show the PyCdlib API usage.

 ```
 iso.add_eltorito('/BOOT.;1')
 ```

-Add El Torito to the ISO, making the boot file /BOOT.;1.
+Add El Torito to the ISO, making the boot file "/BOOT.;1".
 After this call, the ISO is actually bootable.
 By default, the `add_eltorito` method will use so-called "no emulation" booting, which allows arbitrary data in the boot file.
 "Hard drive" and "floppy" emulation is also supported, though these options are more esoteric and need specifically configured boot data to work properly.

 ```
 iso.write('eltorito.iso')